RULES & REGULATIONS of the ILLINOIS WOMEN'S SOCCER LEAGUE

 [i.
 Should it occur that a game cannot be played as scheduled due to inclement weather where the referee or the League declares the game unplayable, or the park district or club (where the club owns the field) will not allow playing on the field, these rules will not apply.
 Rescheduling of such games shall be arranged between the two coaches and the home team must notify the Referee Assignor of the make up date.
 If the referee cannot be notified prior to game time, the home team shall meet the referee at the field to inform him/her the game will not be played.

 I. If a referee does not show up for a game, a substitute referee(s) must be used.
-Each team will provide one individual from each side to officiate the entire game together to the best of their ability.
+Each team will provide one individual from each side to officiate the entire game together to the best of their ability and the game SHALL be played.
+Failure to cooperate will result in a forfeit.
 Both coaches must sign the line-up form prior to the game.

 J. The referee will request the player and coaches passes at the beginning of the game and will return them to the coach at the end of the game.
 Where red cards or coach send off occur, the passes of the involved player or coach will be sent to the IWSL the day after the game.